rsattar/RSNetflixEngine/README.markdown

-ObjectiveFlickr
+RSNetflixEngine
 ===============

-ObjectiveFlickr is a useful library to communicate with the Netflix API.
+RSNetflixEngine is a useful library to communicate with the Netflix API.

 Quick Start: How to get RSNetflixEngine and set it up
 =====================================